batikanor/upnotify_bot/README.md

 checksite - checks the site, returns True if HTTP response is 200 (OK)

+checkstatic - checks if the given site is probably somehow static.
+Does that by simply checking the website twice within one second.
+If the body is the same, assumes it is static.

+help - Shows help message

+addrequest - Adds web page tracking request & snapshot with given URL

+editrequest - Edits request with given requestId

+removerequest - Removes request with given requestId

+togglerequest- Toggles activity status of request with given requestId

+seerequests - Lists current requests

 checkstatic - checks if the given site is **probably** somehow static.
 Does that by simply checking the website twice within one second.
 If the body is the same, assumes it is static.

 ## Important Notices